01 of 26

 To get a strong dark brown to black dye, you'll have to find a walnut tree not just a bag of walnuts at the grocery store.
 The walnuts in a shell that are found at the store grow in an outer hull or husk while on the tree.
 It is the husk/hull that will produce a black dye.

 The walnut tree, Juglans regia, is a large, deciduous tree.
-It is a light-demanding species, requiring full sun to grow well.
-The leaves are alternately arranged with 5–9 leaflets paired alternately with one terminal... leaflet.
-The female flowers are in clusters of two to five, ripening in the autumn into a fruit with a green, semifleshy husk and a brown, corrugated nut.
+The leaves are alternately arranged with five to nine leaflets paired alternately with one terminal leaflet.
+The female flowers are in clusters of two to five,... ripening in the autumn into a fruit with a green, semifleshy husk and a brown, corrugated nut.
 The whole fruit, including the husk, falls in autumn.
 The seed (nut) is large, with a relatively thin shell with a rich flavor.Continue to 24 of 26 below.

 24 of 26